 Students select at least one graduate course in literature, one in linguistics, and one in culture.
 Candidates must complete 30 semester units; of these, 15 must be at the 200 level, the other 15 may be approved upper division courses.
 With the graduate advisors approval, a maximum of 9 units related to the student's field of concentration may be taken from other disciplines.
 Some seminars may be repeated when content changes.

-Plan B - 10 courses and a comprehensive examination in Spanish.
+Students complete the requirements for the M.A. by taking 10 courses and a final comprehensive examination in Spanish.

 Maximum 15 units

 Span 120 A, B Spanish Literature (3 units each)

 Span 140 A, B Spanish American Literature (3 units each)

 Span 170 Spanish Translation (3 units)

 Graduate students who qualify may apply after their admission for a Meta Marion Goldsmith scholarship and/or a Graduate Fellowship.
 Both scholarships are renewable.
 They may also apply for the Paula and Pereira-Suárez Scholarships, which are not renewable.